PeerPiper/iframe-wallet/README.md

 ## Contributing

-Don't add any JavaScript dependencies, we're trying to minimize any chance of attacks.
+Don't add any JavaScript dependencies unless you absolutely have to, we're trying to minimize any chance of attacks.
+Rust+ Wasm would be preferred.
 Otherwise Issues and PRs accepted.

 ## License